tgrunnagle/playing-card-gen/README.md

 python ./scripts/util/gen.py --config './example/example_config.json' --decklist './example/assets/example.csv' --out_folder './temp/out/'
 ```

-## To run in a Docker container - recommended
+## To run in a Docker container - deprecated
 To encapsulate dependencies, there is a Flask server and Dockerfile to host the generator API in a Docker container.
 Note that only local assets can be used (no Google image provider), so the 'local' configuration is used.
 To create the container and start the generator server:
 ```